Silas Wright Porter

-Silas Wright Porter (January 1, 1857 – May 17, 1937) was an associate justice of the Kansas Supreme Court from July 1, 1905, to January 8, 1923.
+Silas Wright Porter (January 1, 1857 – May 17, 1937) was a justice of the Kansas Supreme Court from July 1, 1905, to January 8, 1923.

 Life and education

 He was born January 1, 1857, in Warren County, Illinois on a farm near Monmouth, Illinois the son of Judge John Porter and Mary Ellen (Robbert) Porter.

 Raised and educated in Monmouth he obtained a Bachelor of Arts degree from Monmouth College in 1879.

 He then continued his studies at the college and obtained a Master of Arts degree in 1882, followed by his Doctor of Laws degree in 1907.

 His final education in preparation for the bar was done in his father office, and he was admitted to the bar in 1881.

 He taught in the district school for one term while still at college, and a second term after his graduation.

 In 1887, he married a Monmouth native Jessie Kirkpatrick Babcock who was the daughter of George Babcock originally from Wales, Massachusetts.

 He was a sincere Republican, and he became the chairman of the Republican state convention in Kansas in 1900.

-He was a Presbyterian and a mason, as well as belonging to several clubs including the Topeka Country Club, the Knife and Fork club of Kansas City, Missouri and the Elks club of Kansas City, Kansas.
+He was a Presbyterian and a mason, as well as belonging to several clubs, including the Topeka Country Club, the Knife and Fork club of Kansas City, Missouri and the Elks club of Kansas City, Kansas.